Troubled sleep? Constantly waking up or cannot fall back into sleep?

 Outcome: Insomnia was resolved and did not return until the last visit (Last visit was Sep 2022).
 ALL of patient’s presenting signs and symptoms resolved.
 Insomnia disappeared in Aug 2021.

-Cone Beam CT was requested and revealed 4 separate complete arcuate foramen on her atlas (C1).
+To investigate further, a Cone Beam CT (CBCT) scan was ordered, which revealed four separate complete arcuate foramen on her atlas (C1).

-Arcuate foramen, also known as a retroarticular vertebral artery ring is a fairly common phenomenon however it is never common to have 4.
-Usually 2 at the back of the C1 but not on the side of the C1.
-Lateral arcuate foramen is a very rare phenomenon and only few cases are reported.
+Arcuate foramen, also known as the retroarticular vertebral artery ring, is an anatomical phenomenon that can affect the cervical spine.
+It is relatively common to find two arcuate foramen at the back of the C1 vertebra (Atlas), but it is highly unusual to have four, especially with some located laterally on the sides of the C1.
+The lateral arcuate foramen is a very rare occurrence, with only a few documented cases.

-Vertebral artery passes through the transverse foramen of the cervical spine and before enters the skull, it forms a distinctive loop (very important).
-This loop is to give some allowance to sustain any mechanical stretch or stress onto the vertebral artery during motion.
-Therefore if there are any arcuate foramen either complete or incomplete at any site of the C1, it can disrupt the vertebral artery mechanically.
+The vertebral artery passes through the transverse foramen of the cervical spine, and before entering the skull, it forms a distinctive loop.
+This loop allows for some flexibility to sustain any mechanical stress or stretch on the vertebral artery during motion.
+If there are any arcuate foramen, either complete or incomplete, at any site of the C1, it can disrupt the vertebral artery mechanically.

-CBCT revealed she has a subluxation at the level of an atlanto-occipital joint.
-Angles and location of the subluxation was measured and adjustment was delivered using an adjusting instrument and patient felt the neck stiffness/tightness disappeared immediately.
-This was the first C1 correction day and since then the insomnia did not return.
+CBCT revealed a mild displacement/misalignment at the atlanto-occipital joint level.
+The angles and location of this displacement/misalignment were measured, and an adjustment was delivered using an adjusting instrument.
+The patient immediately reported a reduction in neck stiffness/tightness.
+This was the first C1 correction, and since then, the insomnia has not returned.

 Comments